UCPH does not share data with third parties, but several of the services that have cookies on our websites do share data with third parties.

 The lifetime of a cookie may vary depending on what each provider has set it to.
 Some cookies disappear as soon as you close the browser window, others may exist for several years.
 Please note that cookies are renewed on each visit.

-If you do not wish to store cookies on your computer, you have the option to delete them again or block cookies.
+If you do not wish to save cookies on your computer, you have the option to delete them and/or block cookies.

 If you are using a browser that is not in the list from minecookies.org, you must find the instructions in your browser's help pages.

 Below is a more detailed overview of the cookies that are used on ku.dk

 UCPH uses a number of cookies to properly display the web pages.
 These cookies control and secure traffic on the web servers and will not be used to collect personal data.